Effects of resolution inhomogeneity in large-eddy simulation: Analysis of the Inhomogeneous Commutator

 which is also energy preserving.
 Instead of reflecting unresolvable scales of motion at higher wavenumbers into the fine region, the box scheme transmits unresolvable scales at lower wavenumbers through the coarse region (similar to an aliasing effect) \citep{frank2004spurious,ascher2004multisymplectic}.
-The result is still spurious numerical oscillations that need to be suppressed by the commutation model.

-The results described in this subsection help to characterize the implicit commutation error due to convection through an inhomogeneous grid.
-The spectrum of the numerical first derivative operator dictates the behavior of a wave packet as it propagates into a region in which it is no longer resolvable.
-For many numerical schemes, the energy in the newly unresolvable scales is nonphysically transferred to even smaller scales for which the group velocity is negative.
-This has several implications on the LES of turbulent flows, as will be explored in the following section.
-Further, this dependence on numerics is expected as the numerical derivative operators, combined with projection onto the finite dimensional solution space, define the scales in the resolved field whose dynamics are accurately represented.
+The result is still spurious numerical oscillations. \rdm{These results from numerical analysis have profound consequences for LES.} \rdm{When LES turbulence convects into a more coarsely resolved region, the spectral characteristics of the numerical derivative operator $\delta/\delta x$ dictate that neglecting the inhomogeneous commutator can produce non-physical fine-scale noise propagating upstream, spoiling the solution far from the resolution change.
+This is explored in the next section.}